Detroit’s Greener Side | Detroit Urban FarmingModified: March 30, 2023 | Story by Faye Brown

 From June-October, you’ll see rows and rows of organic fruits, vegetables and herbs.
 The farm’s mission is to model self-determination, said Malik Yakini, who helped start the farm at a much smaller location in 2006.
 “We’re growing people’s consciousness and awareness of the potential to address their own problems at the same time that we’re growing vegetables,” said Yakini.
 Foods from the garden are sold at local markets, but also at the farm from 9 a.m.-noon Saturdays and Sundays, June-October.

 INSIDER DIRT: D-Town Farm hosts an annual harvest festival in September that features foods from the garden and vendors from throughout metro Detroit.
-Mark your fall calendar for Sept.
-19-20.

 9. Hantz Woodlands

 Just east of Detroit’s stately Indian Village, a forgotten section of the city’s east side is being rebuilt one tree at a time.
 Actually, make that hundreds at a time.
 Led by Detroit business leader John Hantz, the Hantz Woodlands is a 150-acre tree farm.
 In May 2014, thousands of volunteers helped plant 15,000 hardwood maple and oak saplings.
-Last October, another 500 sugar maples went in the ground, with more trees to come.
+Last October, another 500 sugar maples went into the ground, with more trees to come.

 INSIDER DIRT: Visit the tree farm on your own, or make arrangements for a group tour.